 The best option is usually to look into student loan refinancing.
 By getting a better interest rate, you can lower monthly payments AND put a bigger dent in your mountain of debt.

 The part that makes the refinancing process difficult for most residents is that their debt-to-income ratio looks awful.
 The key is to find lenders who recognize the lower risk in the loan due to future earning potential.

-Even though DRB only ranks 4th in our student loan refinancing rankings, it may very well be the best option for residents due to the specialized option.
+Even though Laurel Road only ranks 6th in our student loan refinancing rankings, it may very well be the best option for residents due to the specialized option.
 Plus, it is important to remember that refinancing or consolidating is not a lifetime commitment.
 You can always refinance with another lender in the future.
-For purposes of residency, find the best option available now, then revisit the issue once you have a change in circumstances.
+For purposes of a residency, find the best option available now, then revisit the issue once you have a change in circumstances.